University Laboratory High School (Urbana, Illinois): Financial deficit

-In 2014, an accounting review revealed that Uni had accumulated a debt of $1.05 million as a result of teacher salaries being charged to an account that was no longer active.
-As an effort to correct this error, (now former) director Jeff Walkington assembled a Strategic Vision Task Force to identify improvements to Uni's budget model.
-The task force concluded that beyond the immediate issue of the $1.05 million dollar debt, Uni's budget was fundamentally unsustainable, and proposed solutions included charging tuition, making Uni into a charter school, and requesting more funding from the office of the provost at UIUC.
-However, as of spring 2019, this debt had not been rectified.
+In 2014, an accounting review revealed that Uni had accumulated a debt of $1.05 million because teacher salaries had been charged to an account that was no longer active.
+As an effort to correct this error, (now former) director Jeff Walkington assembled a Strategic Vision Task Force to improve Uni's budget model.
+The task force concluded that Uni's budget was unsustainable.
+Proposed solutions included charging tuition, making Uni into a charter school, and requesting more funding from the office of the provost at UIUC.
+As of spring 2019, this debt had not been rectified.

 2006 girls track assistant coach arrest

-In 2007, Uni High girls' track assistant coach Yuri Ermakov was convicted of criminal sexual assault, specifically sexual activity with a 15-year-old girl in 2005-2006, and distributing alcohol to minors in 2006.
+In 2007, Uni High girls' track assistant coach Yuri Ermakov was convicted of criminal sexual assault of a 15-year-old girl in 2005-2006, and distributing alcohol to minors in 2006.
 He was given a 12-year prison sentence, which he served in 2010-2020 in the Illinois Department of Corrections facility.

 2020 girls cross country head coach arrest

-In 2020, after a 20+ year career coaching the girls' and boys' cross country and track teams, head coach Doug Mynatt was convicted of three counts of distribution and possession of child pornography, which he had viewed both from his home in Savoy, Illinois and from University of Illinois IP addresses.
-He pleaded guilty to all charges, and additionally admitted to having sexual relationships with two former students after they had graduated.
+In 2020, after a 20 years of coaching the girls' and boys' cross country and track teams, head coach Doug Mynatt was convicted of three counts of distribution and possession of child pornography, which he had viewed both from his home in Savoy, Illinois, and from University of Illinois IP addresses.
+He pleaded guilty to all charges, and also admitted to having sexual relationships with two former students after they had graduated.
 Mynatt was sentenced to 10 years in federal prison, a sentence on the low end of the sentencing guidelines and motivated in part by the 45-page letter of support he received from sympathetic Uni teachers, faculty, and parents, along with several UIUC professors.